n-laoutaris/theseus-labyrinth/README.md

 ## What's Inside?

-This mini-project is intentionally minimalist and uses only built-in Unity features and a few free resources:
+This project is intentionally minimalist and uses only built-in Unity features and a few free resources:

 - A simple 3D labyrinth scene made of geometric primitives (cubes and planes)
 - A first-person controller built from scratch using just one C# script
 - Materials for the walls and floor
 - A skybox image to enhance visual atmosphere
 - A single directional light for global illumination
-- All physics, collisions, and lighting are handled by Unity URP (built-in renderer)
+- All physics, collisions and lighting are handled by Unity URP (built-in renderer)

 ## Features